-The History of Augustana College
+The History of Augustana University

-Long before “the green” was green; ahead of the “the quad’s” signature north-campus crisscross; and decades before Ole, Viking Days, Varieties, Vespers and even the Huddle’s early-morning coffee, Augustana College got its start in Hillsboro, Ill. — 650 miles east of Sioux Falls — as a place called Hillsboro Academy in 1835.
+Long before “the green” was green; ahead of the “the quad’s” signature north-campus crisscross; and decades before Ole, Viking Days, Varieties, Vespers and even the Huddle’s early-morning coffee, Augustana University got its start in Hillsboro, Ill. — 650 miles east of Sioux Falls — as a place called Hillsboro Academy in 1835.

 At the urging of Lutheran Scandinavian leaders, Hillsboro Academy was renamed The Literary and Theological Institute of The Lutheran Church of the Far West in 1846.
 A short time later, the school moved north, to Springfield, Ill., where it was renamed again — this time to Illinois State University.
 According to school records, a number of the nation’s early influencers attended ISU, including former Secretary of State John Hay and Robert Todd Lincoln, the son of Abraham Lincoln. (photo on right)